 - Human Disguise: Can take any Small or Medium form, but typically masquerade as humanoids because those are the people they're best at manipulating.

-- Laser-Guided Amnesia: Can drain memories with a bite.
+- Laser-Guided Amnesia: They can drain memories with a bite.

-- The Man Behind the Man: Behind Azlant, behind many of the aboleths.
+- The Man Behind the Man: Behind Azlant, behind many of the alghollthu.
 They're not the overlords of the alghollthu, but they hold a key position in the power structure.

 - Manchurian Agent: Even freeing someone from veiled master domination isn't a guarantee that they'll be safe — their delayed suggestion ability means that as soon as someone is freed, they'll be hit by a suggestion effect.